phnx-im/docs/src/threat_model/qualitative/metadata.md

 #### Users, clients and aliases (AS)

 With a snapshot, the SA obtains a list of every user registered with the AS, as well as of their clients, including each client's public authentication key material (i.e. client credentials).
 The SA can also view a list of all aliases registered with the AS.
-With a sufficient number of users on a server, there is no link between aliases and user identities.
+With a sufficient number of user accounts on a server, there is no link between aliases and user identities.

 For both clients and aliases, the SA can view the connection queues, as well as the number of currently enqueued messages within them (but not the content, as connection requests are encrypted).